The Myth of the ‘Middle Way’

 And that’s the Buddhist rub.
 The Buddha was the Zero (response) Man.
 For he took no position in order to avoid distress (dukkha).
+He chose to sit and the fence and not get involved.
 The Tathagata believed (wrongly, as it turns out when time (indeed eternalism, i.e. the abiding) is excluded from action) that whatever position (read: dharma) is taken it doesn’t last (i.e. it’s not abiding) and one does not own it (i.e. it is not proper to one, hence an’atta) since one does not control it (See the 3 characteristics sutta).
 Avoiding taking a temporary, not own(-ed) position prevents distress (i.e. suffering) from happening.
 This understanding was applied by the Buddha in his life style, namely that of an itinerant (i.e. no-abiding) beggar (who owned nothing).

 The infamous Nagarjuna, infamous because he reduced all arguments about ‘this’ or ‘is’ and ‘not this’ or ‘is not’ to the absurd, said: “If I had a thesis (i.e. a position) of my own to advance, you could find fault with it (thereby causing me distress, my insertion).
 Since I have no thesis (i.e. position) to advance, the question of disproving it does not arise.”